daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 #### 2.2.7 Transmission of the sensor value data for multiple sensors
 Multiple sensor values for multiple sensors can be transmitted at a time.
-At this time, the sensor value should for a single sensor should be grouped and ordered by time
+At this time, the sensor value should, for a single sensor, be grouped and ordered by time

->­ Transmit the multiple sensor values for multiple sensors
+>­ Transmit multiple sensor values for multiple sensors

 ```javascript
 TOPIC: v/a/g/__GATEWAY_ID__